Sofia Rotaru: Politics

 Rotaru does not support any particular political ideology.
 Nevertheless, her multicultural identity has both helped and harmed her.
 Soviet authorities, persecuting her family for celebrating Christmas, simultaneously lauded her as the top singer of the USSR.
 The German press wrote about her as "The Nana Mouskouri of the Soviet Union".
 Some of her albums were recorded in Germany.
-After recording "L'immensità" (Immensity) in Italian, and "Wer Liebe sucht" (Who's Looking for Love) ("Deine Zärtlichkeit" (Your Tenderness), "Es muss nicht sein" (It Mustn't Be), and "Nachts, wenn die Nebel ziehen" (At Night When the Fog Spreads) in German, Ariola proposed releasing a larger studio album with these and other songs in French and English, and launching a concert tour in Western Europe.
+After recording "L'immensità" (Immensity) in Italian, and "Wer Liebe sucht" (Who's Looking for Love) ("Deine Zärtlichkeit" (Your Tenderness), "Es muss nicht sein" (It Need not Be), and "Nachts, wenn die Nebel ziehen" (At Night When the Fog Spreads) in German, Ariola proposed releasing a larger studio album with these and other songs in French and English, and launching a concert tour in Western Europe.

 However, a directive came from the Soviet government (Goskontsert) to sing only Soviet songs.
 Thus, only the initial single was released "Deine Zärtlichkeit".
 The concert administration of the USSR prohibited her from leaving the USSR between 1983 and 1988.
 This interdiction was put in effect after the 1983 tour in Canada and the release of her Canadian Tour 1983 album.

 During the Orange Revolution in Ukraine, Rotaru, together with her family, sent food packages to people who came to the Maidan Nezalezhnosti, regardless of their political affiliation.
 In 2006 Rotaru took active part in parliamentary elections in Ukraine, balloting for the deputy chair as a second number in the list of Volodymyr Lytvyn's political formation Lytvyn Bloc; however, the bloc could not gather enough votes to enter Parliament, one of the major surprises of the elections.
 She held an all-Ukrainian charitable campaign tour the same year.
 Rotaru cited her personal trust of Lytvyn and his steadiness, as well as her own interest in lobbying for arts issues in Ukraine.
 As a Crimean resident, she refused Russian citizenship following Russia's annexation of the peninsula.